Zen Tattoo Design – ‘Merciful Eye’ In Japanese kanji Symbols For Simple & Meaningful Word Tattoo

 - 瞳 : pupil

 This child likes drawing calligraphy art.
-You can tell the work is of genius but you always tell him certain things about the art that you like.
+You can tell the work is not of genius (need more practice for sophistication) but you always tell him certain things about the art that you like.
 This will create a feeling of ease in the child and make him/her want to do more, which will brush up the skills in the end.

-NOTE : the design DOSE NOT NEED TO BE MIRRORED, meaning it should appear on your skin/object just as it appears on the paper.
+NOTE : The letters DO NOT NEED TO BE MIRRORED, they should appear just as it appears on the print-out.

 each style gives different impressions and I have summarised in the gallery above.